Jess-St/osdp_test/README.md

 <br>
 All BMRS data is queried using the Elexon Data Portal package (https://github.com/OSUKED/ElexonDataPortal).
 <br>
-In order to provide location data alongside the generation data, locations of wind farms have been mapped using the data available from the "Power Station Dictionary" GitHub repository (https://github.com/OSUKED/Power-Station-Dictionary).
+In order to provide location data alongside the generation data, locations of generators have been mapped using the data available from the "Power Station Dictionary" GitHub repository (https://github.com/OSUKED/Power-Station-Dictionary).
 <br>
 <br>